Scaling your business is all about adopting new habits, upgrading processes and paying attention to – and believing in — your own success.

 Use each “failure” as a learning tool.
-Be grateful for the lessons it teaches you, the “holes” it points out, the proof that you are still trying and still moving toward your goal.
+Be grateful for the lessons it teaches you.
+It is will show you the “holes.”
+Yet, it will also show you how much you are moving forward.
 So, don’t beat yourself up.
-Recover, and keep moving forward.
+Recover, and keep scaling your business.
 You WILL get there.

 As Sir James Dyson (inventor of the Dyson vacuum cleaner) says, “You never learn from success, but you do learn from failure.”

 We all have weaknesses in business and in life.
-Instead of beating yourself up about them, see what they can teach you and use them to help your business scale up.
+Instead of beating yourself up about them, see what they can teach you and use them to help you in scaling your business.
 For example, if you find a great solution, share that in your business content.
-And recognize that the weaknesses you have are often likely to be the secret fears of your clients.
+Recognize that the weaknesses you have are often likely to be the secret fears of your clients.
 The fact you embrace and conquer those weaknesses makes you even more of an expert – and someone to follow.

 A word that people often gloss over or take for granted is “milestone”, but what does a milestone actually do in real life?

-A milestone is not a warm, fuzzy feeling: A physical milestone along a route is a factual indication that you are moving toward a specific destination.
-You are one mile closer to London, or wherever you are heading — and it’s an indicator and affirmation that you’re on the right road and making progress.
+A milestone is not a warm, fuzzy feeling.
+A physical milestone along a route is a factual indication that you are moving toward a specific destination.
+You are one mile closer to London, or wherever you are heading.
+It’s an indicator and affirmation that you’re on the right road and making progress.